wurthless-elektroniks/smc360/docs/flash.md

 Registers all in EXTMEM space

 - 0x0020~0x0023: eMMC read result
+- 0x002C: ????
+- 0x002F: ????
 - 0x00EC: eMMC command/status? (write 1 to set 256-byte block address, 0 to read within block)
 - 0x00ED~0x00EF: eMMC address (little endian)
+- 0x00F2: ????
-- 0x00F3: eMMC status, bit 7 = 4gbytes eMMC present, bit 6 = NAND ready
+- 0x00F3: Extended SFCX configuration register.
+Bit 7 = 4gbytes eMMC present, bit 6 = NAND ready

+## Bus arbitration with CPU

+There probably isn't any.
+The clean SMCs avoid accessing flash while the CPU is running, and JTAG SMCs can fire off commands with registers that would be normally set by the CPU.

 ## See also